How Do Annuities Affect Social Security Retirement Benefits?

 Social Security income is often only a portion of the income most people need in retirement.
 These benefits were meant to supplement but not replace all income planning.
 According to information compiled by the Social Security Administration, Social Security retirement benefits typically only make up approximately 40% of an individual’s pre-retirement income.
 Most financial advisors recommend that people plan to live on 85% of their pre-retirement income so there remains a significant gap in income when someone depends only on Social Security.

-To close the gap left between required income and the Social Security benefits, most retirees need to depend on their savings to produce income.
+To close the gap left between required income and Social Security benefits, most retirees need to depend on their savings to produce income.
 For those retirees that are wary of market volatility or expect they may live a long time and don’t want to run out of money, an annuity can provide a solid income foundation.
 It is strongly recommended that retirees cover their essential expenses with guaranteed income.
 Essential expenses could be anything that you can’t or won’t live without such as food, heat, shelter and health care.
 However, it is possible to purchase more income to create a stronger stream of income throughout your or your and your spouse’s lives.

 Please seek the advice of a qualified professional before making financial decisions.